-While that might seem obvious to some, many people enter the food truck industry unprepared because they aren’t business savvy or don’t know how to run a business in general.
+While that might seem obvious to some, many people enter the food truck industry unprepared.
+Either they aren’t business savvy or don’t know how to run a business in general.

 Entrepreneurs can be closely related to business owners in many ways.
 After all, they tend to know how to run a business, increase sales, network, make business deals, etc. However, entrepreneurs will typically also be the people who are using their own money for all business-related matters.

 This is ideal for the food truck industry because mobile kitchens, simply put, aren’t cheap.
 It’s also essential to build a food truck that fits all wants and needs since it’s the foundation of the business.
-That might not be possible if you have investors involved because they could take some of the creative vision of the company.
+However, this might not be possible if you have investors involved.
+They could take some of the creative vision of the company.

-Nonetheless, entrepreneurs are ideal for a food truck business because they know a lot about business, they have creative ideas that they actually know how to turn into reality, etc.
+Nonetheless, entrepreneurs are ideal for a food truck business because they know a lot about business.
+They have creative ideas that they actually know how to turn into reality.

 Restaurant owners make ideal food truck owners because they already know how to run a kitchen that is a business.
 Not only that but they have operated a much larger business and managed plenty of employees.

-While a food truck business is still a tough business to manage (meaning not just anyone can do it), a restaurant owner knows what it takes to run a successful food business, and he or she might even have an easier time with a food truck since he or she can be more hands-on with this smaller business.
+While a food truck business is still a tough business to manage (meaning not just anyone can do it), a restaurant owner knows what it takes to run a successful food business.
+He or she might even have an easier time with a food truck since he or she can be more hands-on with this smaller business.

 A catering business can be very similar to a restaurant business or restaurant franchise.

-The only difference in this case: A catering business only caters — it doesn’t travel from location to location like a food truck or have normal business hours like a traditional sit-down restaurant.
+The only difference in this case: a catering business only caters.
+The kitchen doesn’t travel from location to location like a food truck.
+Catering businesses also don’t often have normal business hours like a traditional sit-down restaurant.

 While it’s not the case for every food truck owner, there are food truck businesses that only cater.
 There are also restaurant franchises that use their food trucks to solely cater — they are used for special events.

-Since catering is such an important stream of income for many mobile kitchen owners, it’s no wonder why catering businesses make ideal food truck owners (if you will).
+Since catering is such an important stream of income for many mobile kitchen owners, it’s no wonder why catering business owners make ideal food truck owners.

-As an added bonus, food trucks were made for catering gigs since all the food and equipment can go inside the truck.
+Food trucks are practically made for catering gigs since all the food and equipment can go inside the truck.

 Aspiring Chefs/People With A Culinary Background